skip to main content

 Mediacom’s customer satisfaction falls short

-In our annual internet customer satisfaction survey, just 60% of Xtream by Mediacom respondents said they were highly satisfied with the internet provider.
-That put Mediacom 19th out of 25 providers—not a great showing.
+In our annual internet customer satisfaction survey, just 59% of Xtream by Mediacom respondents said they were highly satisfied with the internet provider.
+That put Mediacom in 17th place out of 21 providers—not a great showing.

 [Mediacom] barely even come[s] out half of the time to fix the internet and then have the audacity to say that we the customer that is in use of your product are not only in the wrong but then proceed to raise your voice to the customer who is having these concerns […] I am forced to either go through [Mediacom] or find a new place to live, and really don't want to have to do that, so above all else Mediacom just needs to do better.